Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 4. In the **Max number of conversations per agent** field, specify the desired limit for agents.
 5. In the upper-right corner, click **Update Settings**.

-The limit will be applied to all Inboxes.
+The limit will be applied to the account.

 If you want to remove the limit, activate the **No conversation limit for agents** and click **Update Settings**.